jarecoo/practice/notes.md

 - “’Here is the great soul — the one who surrenders to Fate.
 The opposite is the weak and degenerate one, who struggles with and has a poor regard for the order of the world, and seeks to correct the faults of the gods rather than their own.’ - Seneca, Moral Letters, p.107.12 Let’s not wish we could turn back time or remake the universe according to our preference.
 Not when it would be far better and far easier to remake ourselves.”
 TDS p.184
 - “To the youngster talking nonsense Zeno said, ‘The reason why we have to ears and only one mouth is so we might listen more and talk less.’” - Diogenes Laertius, Lives of Eminent Philosophers, 7.1.23; TDS p.180
 - “It’s really tempting to meditate for balance only when you’re feeling stressed or out of balance in some way.
 Often we just look to fix things when they already happen.
 But we should try and use the balance visualization {light above the head flowing into your body} on a regular basis, to really get comfortable with it to remind yourself of what it feels like to be grounded to have a sense of balance.
 The more time you spend in that place, the less likely you are to be overwhelmed.
 It’s no longer about putting out fires the whole time, instead it’s about preventing the fires from getting out of control in the first place. having the presence of mind to see thoughts and emotions beginning to run away and at the moment to say ‘I’m not going to do that this time.
 I’m just going to come back to that feeling of being present, of being balanced in both body and mind…Be aware throughout the day, find the moments in the day that you can remind yourself of this feeling of balance.
 In reminding yourself, all you’re doing is tapping back in to that innate quality of balance that’s always there.
 You’re reminding the mind what it’s like to rest in that space.
 The more you can do that, the more natural that tendency becomes, the more often you go to that place, the more time you spend in that place, and the greater the sense of balance there is in life” - Headspace, Balance, Day 3
+- “So long as we notice when the mind is distracted, and bring our focus back to the breath, we create the conditions for insight to arise.” - Headspace, Focus and Insight Fri Sep.7, 2018

 ### Simplify
 - Enough is better than more.